sec-bit/ckb-zkp/README.md

 ### Impacts of disabling `zkp-toolkit` feature

 Different curves are enabled as crate features in the contract.
-Amount of features enabled impact the binary size and execution cost.
+The number of features enabled will impact the binary size and execution cost.

 Test setup: